Dynamic vs Static Stretching

 Benefits of Stretching

-You’ll Be More Flexible
+You May Be More Flexible

-Stretching Might Decrease Injury Risk
+Stretching Might Decrease Injury Risk, but it is Not a Guarantee

 Dynamic vs. Static: Which One Should I Do?

-Is one type of stretching better than the other?
 No, and in fact, we would recommend performing both dynamic and static stretching.
 The key is the timing of when you perform them.

 It’s recommended to warm-up before performing any type of stretching or exercise.
 Warming up helps to prepare the muscle for the workload ahead, and it will decrease your risk of straining a “cold” or unprepared muscle.